dssg/triage/src/triage/component/postmodeling/contrast/README.md

 `postmodeling_tutorial.ipynb` notebook contains a user guide with some questions that the component is able to answer about the models, but the methods are expandable and allow the user to develop new insights.

+## Configuration File

+Before running the postmodeling notebook, the user must first define a series of parameters relevant for the library:

+  - `project_path`: Triage's project path (same as your `config_file.yml`)
+  - `audition_output_path`: path to Audition's output.
+If not passed, the class will use the listed `model_group_id`.
+  - `thresholds`: list of thresholds.
+  - `baseline_query`: SQL query with baseline models metrics.
+  - `max_depth_error_tree`: deep for error DTs.
+  - other aesthetic arguments.

+This file is passed to the `PostmodelParameters` class to facilitate the use of this parameters thorough the notebook.
+[Here](postmodeling_config_example.yaml) is an example of a valid configuration file.

 Here is a list of general functions that helps the `triage` user to understand and analyze selected models: